-Step 3 – So what’s all this telling you?
+Step 3 – So what’s all this telling you about employee engagement?

 There are probably some surprises in the responses, along with some things that you could have predicted a mile off, there may be areas that you are really proud of, and others that could be puzzling you.

 The thing is, the numbers only tell you half the story.
 In fact, they only tell you where you should start asking more questions.

 Step 4 – Use the Once and Future Stories Tool